Bachata Embassy

 7. Provide positive feedback on his development as a new dancer.

-LAST STEPS FOR THE WEDDING DANCE LESSONS PLAN
+THE NEXT STEPS FOR THE WEDDING DANCE LESSONS PLAN

 Since she is located now in the San Francisco area I also gave her a couple of tips on what to look for when choosing a professional dance teacher.